Family, Friends, Hobbies, & Interests

 My Academic Interest

 My academic interest lies mainly in the humanities.
 Reading, analyzing, writing, critical thinking, and debating are all passions of mine.
 At school, I enjoy French class and taking history and literature electives to complement my social studies and English classes.
 More specifically, I have devoted a few years Holocaust studies.
 Conducting research, interviewing survivors locally and globally, and drawing parallels between history and current events fascinates me.
 I was fortunate enough to compete in a program called National History Day and present my work.
 I find that the field of humanities opens many doors that widen our perspective and transform the way we think.
-I find that personally, writing is extremely valuable: it is a way to reflect, put my thoughts together, and express my feelings and opinions.
+I find that personally, writing is a way to reflect, put my thoughts together, and express my feelings and opinions.

-Extending beyond school, I enjoy applying my academic passions to projects that help others.
+Beyond school, I enjoy applying my academic passions to projects that help others.
 Having experienced bullying when I was younger, I wrote a few of my stories and in addition, I constructed a method that helps kids stand up for themselves and manage adversity.
 Some of my friends and close family have also documented their experiences, adding to the collection of stories we are compiling.
 The books are on their way to being completed and then published soon!

 The group Deeds by Kids was formed by my mom and I when I was younger.
 The group aims to help others–whether they be in need or seeking guidance– in my community.
 For example, we donated over 1,000 books to an underserved school in San Diego county.
 Now, through collaborative efforts of community members and Deeds by Kids volunteers, we constructed the SELF method.